kendallroth/payme/README.md

 #### `react-native-paper`

 Version `4.10.0` of `react-native-paper` has issues with TypeScript for any component based upon the `Text` component.
 Downgrading to `3.9.2` resolves the issues without missing many additional features.

+#### `@react-navigation/material-bottom-tabs`

+The `@react-navigation/material-bottom-tabs` introduced an Android issue in Expo SDK 43 when nesting a stack navigator inside a Material bottom tab navigator.
+After the first time the nested stack navigator is accessed, it will no longer be accessible (apparently clipped out entirely)?
+This can be resolved by surrounding the nested `Stack` navigator with a non-collapsable `View` ([source](https://github.com/software-mansion/react-native-screens/issues/1197#issuecomment-993682256)).
+However, this is a workaround that has not been fixed yet!

 ## TODOs